72 stunning things in the future that will be common ten years from now that don’t exist today

 39. Self-retrieving shoes where you call them by name, through your smartphone, and your shoes will come to you.

 40. Smart mailboxes that let you know when mail has arrived and how important it is.

-Even though healthcare is a bloated and bureaucratic industry, innovative entrepreneurs are on the verge of disrupting this entire industry.
+Even though healthcare is a bloated and bureaucratic industry, innovative entrepreneurs and self-trackers are on the verge of disrupting this entire industry.

 41. Hyper-personalized precision-based pharmaceuticals produced by 3D pill printers.

 42. Ingestible data collectors, filled with sensors, to give a daily internal health scan and report.